Piling Mat: Design Process & Specifications

 Piling mat material

 As we’ve already touched on, piling mats will be made from well-graded stone, crushed hard rock, or clean-crushed concrete.
-Equally, recycled demolition material can be used to construct piling mats provided that it is sufficiently well graded, with all wood and metal debris removed.
-Wherever site-won re-cycled materials can be used, this reduces the overall cost and the carbon emissions of a project.
+Equally, recycled demolition material can be used to construct piling mats, provided that they are sufficiently well-graded and have all wood and metal debris removed.
+Wherever site-won recycled materials can be used, this reduces the overall cost and the carbon emissions of a project.

 Piling mat thickness